 About this scholarship

-Each year the ANU College of Asia and the Pacific (‘the College’) may offer a number of awards known as the Pacific Institute PhD Grant for research (‘the Award’).
+Each year the ANU College of Asia and the Pacific (‘the College’) may offer a number of awards known as the Pacific Institute PhD Fieldwork Grant (‘the Award’).

 Funding for this Award has been provided by the Pacific Institute Endowment.